Osterley Downs Native Forest Protection Project

 Project Information:

-Osterley Downs Native Forest Protection Project is an Avoided Deforestation project located on the Kidman Way approximately 50km south of Cobar in western New South Wales.
-It was registered in January 2014 and covers a project area of 27,917.37 hectares.
+Osterley Downs Native Forest Protection Project is an avoided deforestation project located on the Osterley Downs pastoral station, approximately 50km south of Cobar in the Nymagee area of central-western New South Wales.
+It was registered in January 2014 and covers a vast project area of 27,917.37 hectares.